sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

     3. An admin action can break certain assumptions about the functioning of the code.
 Example: Pausing a collateral causes some users to be unfairly liquidated or any other action causing loss of funds.
 This is not considered a valid issue.&#x20;

     As mentioned in the standards observed, in the case of a restricted admin, the restriction must be clearly mentioned for any issue in this category to be considered valid&#x20;
-6. **Contract / Admin Address Blocklisting / Blacklisting / Freezing:** If a protocol's smart contracts or admin addresses get added to a "blocklist" and the functionality of the protocol is affected by this blocklist, this is not considered a valid issue. \
+6. **Contract / Admin Address Blacklisting / Blacklisting / Freezing:** If a protocol's smart contracts or admin addresses get added to a "blacklist" and the functionality of the protocol is affected by this blacklist, this is not considered a valid issue. \
-   However, there could be cases where an attacker would use a blocklisted address to cause harm to a protocol functioning.
+   However, there could be cases where an attacker would use a blacklisted address to cause harm to a protocol functioning.
 [Example(Valid)](https://github.com/sherlock-audit/2022-11-opyn-judging/issues/219)
 7. **Front-running initializers:** Front-running initializers where there is no irreversible damage or loss of funds & the protocol could just redeploy and initialize again is not a valid issue.
 8. **User experience and design improvement issues:**  Issues that cause minor inconvenience to users where there is no material loss of funds are not considered valid.
 Funds are temporarily stuck and can be recovered by the administrator or owner.
 Also, if a submission is a design opinion/suggestion without any clear indications of loss of funds is not a valid issue.
 9. **User Blacklist:** User getting blacklisted by a token/contract causing harm only to themselves is **not** a valid medium/high.